 Equipment

-The club owns woodturning tools and equipment including three JET lathes and one Delta lathe.
+The club owns woodturning tools and equipment including four JET 1221VS lathes and one JET 1642 lathe.
 It also maintains audio-visual equipment used to photograph and videotape finished pieces, woodturning events, and demonstrations.
 A club trailer provides transport of the club’s equipment for use at monthly meetings, all-day demonstrations, and Sawdust Sessions.

 Learn More